 I’ll just end on a high note with more photographs of Ana de Armas so we can all go to bed happy tonight …

-Kevin: Thanks Mike, now while I am in my refractory period I’ll say that I also liked “Blade Runner 2049” quite a bit.
-While I think both of us agree that “It was too long” is one of the lazier pieces of film criticism, there are a few scenes in the second act that seem to go on longer than they need to and kind of slow down the momentum of the story right when it should be ramping up.
+Kevin: Thanks Mike, for those reasons and more I’ll say that I also liked “Blade Runner 2049” quite a bit.
+While I think both of us agree that “it was too long” is one of the lazier pieces of film criticism, there are a few scenes in the second act that seem to go on longer than they need to and kind of slow down the momentum of the story right when it should be ramping up.
 But overall I was into the mystery, I liked being immersed in a world that is both recognizable from “Blade Runner” and also its own thing, and if nothing else we should appreciate the rare instances when a studio spends nearly $200 million on a dense, R-rated, adult sci-fi film with no interest in being a “crowd pleaser.”

 Having said that, here are a few more thoughts/questions/problems I had with “Blade Runner 2049” after walking out of the theater:

-– One trait “Blade Runner 2049” shares with a lot of sci-fi movies that I don’t like is people in power talking about how this or that revelation will completely change the world or cause a revolt or undo society or some shit.
-But we have no idea really what the society of “Blade Runner 2049” is like because we basically only spend time with like five characters for most of the movie, and from what we do see of society it’s a shithole that is apparently cool with genetically engineering slave labor and then killing them when they get too uppity.
+– One trait “Blade Runner 2049” shares with a lot of sci-fi movies that I don’t like is people in power talking about how this or that revelation will completely change the world or cause a revolt or undo society.
+But we have no idea really what the society of “Blade Runner 2049” is like because we basically only spend time with about five characters for most of the movie, and from what we do see of society, it’s a degenerate dystopia that is apparently cool with genetically engineering slave labor and then killing them when they get too uppity.

 – Speaking of, we are told in the opening text that while the Nexus-6 replicants like Rutger Hauer from the original had four-year lifespans, there are also older-model Nexus-8 ones with open-ended lifespans like Dave Bautista (by the way, since replicants were engineered to be super strong, why would you also make them huge like Bautista since that would just make them harder to put down if need be?).
 Mike as the resident “Blade Runner” expert here, did they ever mention these Nexus-8 versions in the original?
 Or were those the ones that revolted before the events of the movie and caused all this blade runnering in the first place?